talk2MeGooseman/ueberauth_twitch/README.md

 ## Calling

-Once your setup, you can initiate auth using the following ULR, unless you changed the routes from the guide:
+Once your setup, you can initiate auth using the following URL, unless you changed the routes from the guide:

     /auth/twitch